dcave74/HealthcareCostNavigator_v2/README.md

 To get started, you'll need to:

 1. Set up your OpenAI API key in the `.env` file
+2. Set the appropriate platform for PostGIS in docker-compose.yml
 2. Run `docker-compose up --build`
 3. Optionally run the data seeding script to populate with real CMS data